Jiří Ježek: Career

 Ježek suffered serious injuries during the 2014 UCI Para-cycling Road World Championships in Greenville, South Carolina, USA.
 He injured his chest after a fall, sustaining multiple fractures, but was released from hospital the same month.

 On 14 October 2017 Ježek announced his retirement from professional cycling aged 43.

+In 2024, he participates in the 13th season of Czech dancing reality TV show StarDance with his professional partner Lenka Nora Návorková.